atbcb/usab-uswds/_ada-guides/chapter-4-elevators-and-platform-lifts.md

 ##### Destination-Oriented Elevators: Call Signals

-![Destination oriented elevator with details showing hall signals and hoistway signs with floor and car designations that are 2" high min. raised 1/32" min, and separated 3/8" min from braille and raised borders.
-Notes: Hall Signals (§407.2.2) - Visible and audible signals indicating the arrival of designated car (if the same tone/ announcement in calling a car is used to signal car arrival, then compliance with audible specifications, such as the indication of direction, is not required); Visible and audible signals are not required at each elevator if they include car designation; Visible signals centered 72" min AFF and visible from floor area adjacent to hoistway entrance; Visible signal element 2 ½" min. measured along vertical centerline of element;
+![Destination oriented elevator with details showing hall signals and hoistway signs with floor and car designations that are 2 inches high minimum raised 1/32 inches minimum, and separated 3/8 inches minimum from braille and raised borders.
+Notes: Hall Signals (§407.2.2) - Visible and audible signals indicating the arrival of designated car (if the same tone/ announcement in calling a car is used to signal car arrival, then compliance with audible specifications, such as the indication of direction, is not required); Visible and audible signals are not required at each elevator if they include car designation; Visible signals centered 72 inches minimum AFF and visible from floor area adjacent to hoistway entrance; Visible signal element 2 ½ inches minimum measured along vertical centerline of element;
 Audible and visible differentiation of each elevator in a bank.
-Hoistway Signs (§407.2.3) - Both jambs, 48" -- 60" AFF (measured to raised character baseline); Car designation required below floor designation;
+Hoistway Signs (§407.2.3) - Both jambs, 48 inches to 60 inches AFF (measured to raised character baseline); Car designation required below floor designation;
-Characters and symbols raised 1/32" min., sans serif; Compliance with other requirements in 703.2 for raised characters (upper case, style ,character proportion and spacing, stroke thickness, and line spacing);
+Characters and symbols raised 1/32 inches minimum, sans serif; Compliance with other requirements in 703.2 for raised characters (upper case, style, character proportion and spacing, stroke thickness, and line spacing);
 Grade II braille complying with 703.3 below raised characters.]({{ site.baseurl }}{{ page.image-directory }}chapter4/4epl11.jpg){: .img-large}

 #### Destination-Oriented Elevators: Car Arrival